dustygriff/Pirate-Emblem/README.md

 -Review the change thouroughly and when satisfied commit the pull request.
 This will send the change to a governing body of this repository who will decide whether or not to merge with the master.

+-Go back to the Desktop Client and choose the recently submitted branch.
+Click the Gear button and select Delete BranchName.

+-Select 'Yes, delete both', this deletes branch locally and on the online copy.
+The desktop has some lag issues with the online copy so i find it easier to just use the client for pushing updates and deleting branches.

 -Complicated AF